-4.1.9.
+4.1.11.
 Weather For You Network (WX4U)

-The WX4U network is a nationwide collection of weather stations run by local observers.
+The WX4U network is a nationwide collection of near-real-time weather stations run by local observers.
 Data quality varies with site.
 Standard meteorological elements are measured and usually include temperature, precipitation, wind, and humidity.